 what we do

-The wheel spokes of our service are eleven service projects, circling from a soup kitchen with daily meals to a case management agency providing housing and employment assistance.
+The wheel spokes of our service are twelve service projects, circling from a soup kitchen with daily meals to a case management agency providing housing and employment assistance.
 In addition to these core projects, YHHAP works to address entrenched homelessness, moving from fundraising campaigns to protection of vital shelters in New Haven.
 Through advocacy, policy, and education, YHHAP also promotes awareness and offers actionable steps for institutional change.